CameronWD/Restful-Motoracing-API/README.md

 ## ORM
 ### R4 - Identify and discuss the key functionalities and benefits of an ORM

+Object-Relational Mapping (ORM) is a technique that allows developers to interact with their database like a set of objects in their chosen programming language, providing several distinct advantages.

+1. Language Consistency: ORMs enable developers to manipulate database entries using the syntax and idioms of their preferred programming language, such as Python, rather than writing raw SQL queries.
+This makes the code more readable and maintainable and allows developers to leverage their existing knowledge and skills more effectively.

+2. Data Transformation: ORM handles the transformation between incompatible type systems (object-oriented and relational), simplifying the process of mapping database entries to objects in code.
+This can streamline the development process, reducing the likelihood of errors due to data type mismatches.

+3. Database Agnosticism: By abstracting the underlying SQL commands, ORMs make it easier to switch between different types of databases with minimal changes to the codebase.
+This can be invaluable for projects that may need to scale or adapt to changing requirements in the future.

+4. Security: The abstraction provided by ORMs also helps enhance security by reducing the risk of SQL injection attacks, as commands are parameterized, and strings aren't directly inserted into queries.

+For this project, SQLAlchemy has been selected as the ORM.
+It is popular among python developers due to its ease of use and expansive features.
+It allows developers to work with a database like it is a set of Python objects.
 ## Endpoints for Motor Racing API
 ### R5 - Document all endpoints for your API